Azeezjim/MYPortfolio/README.md

 Contributing
 Contributions are welcome!
 Feel free to submit a pull request or create an issue if you find a bug or have a feature request.

+License
+This project is licensed under the MIT license.

 Contact
-If you have any questions or feedback, feel free to contact me at azeexjim@gmail.com.
+If you have any questions or feedback, feel free to contact me at [your-email-address].

+Dashboard